airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/configuring-connections.md

 To modify streams, click **Connections** and then click the connection you want to change.
 Click the **Schema** tab to see all the streams Airbyte can sync.
 To modify an individual stream:

 1. Toggle **Sync** on or off for your selected stream.
 To select or deselect all streams at once, use "Hide disabled streams" in the table header.
-To deselect an individual stream, deselect its checkbox in the table.
+To deselect an individual stream, use the toggle in its row.

 2. Click the **Sync mode** dropdown and select the sync mode you want to apply.
 Depending on the sync mode you select, you may need to choose a cursor or primary key.